-Components Capacity Unit (No.) Length X Width (meter) Area Land ownershi Involuntary Resettlement Impact IP Impact (interer) 2 anticipated. თ Transformer / E Sub Station with CWR 2 Transformers , 1500 KVA - 1 BMC Proposed on vacant land within WTP complex (municipal property).
+Components Capacity Unit (No.) Length X Width Area Land ownershi Involuntary Resettlement Impact IP Impact , (meter) α anticipated.
+Transformer / E Sub Station with CWR 2 Transformers , 1500 KVA 1 • BMC Proposed on vacant land within WTP complex (municipal property).
 No involuntary resettlement impact anticipated.
-None 10 Clear Water Rising mains from CWR to Abir Mishra lane OHT (Western side for 13 new and 3 Refurbishment OHTs) 56 MLD through 150 mm D1 K9 pipeline 1 16358.83 GoB Temporary income loss for the same 8 numbers of persons affected due to laying of raw water rising mains.
-Impact will be miltigated by contractor by undertaking construction of both raw water and clear water rising mains along this stretch simultaneously.
+None Clear Water Rising mains from CWR to Abir Mishra lane OHT (Western side for 13 new and 3 Refurbishment OHTs) 56 MLD through 150 mm to 900 mm DI K9 pipeline 1 16358.83 GoB Temporary income loss for the same 8 numbers of persons affected due to laying of raw water rising mains.
+Impact will be mitigated by contractor by undertaking construction of both raw water and clear water rising mains along this stretch simultaneously.
 In addition, 18 numbers of temporary kaccha houses made of bamboo and plastic sheets etc close to alignment of rising main (of which 14 are rickshaw pullers and 4 are engaged in pig rearing) will suffer access disruptions.
-EMP provisions related to access provision need to be followed by the contractor for 8 houses among the contractor for 8 houses anong the contractor for 8 houses are likely to face structure loss as they will also be required to shift 1 wall backwards, on average by 1 meter (for which space is available), and affected persons in such households are likely to face temporary income loss during the days of reorganization/reconstruction (estimated as 3 days each) to shift.
-Compensation for such losses is budgeted in resettlement plan cost None .
-Clear Water Rising mains from CWR to OHTs via Bhola Nath pul railway crossing and Boshipur railway crossing (Southern side for 6 new and 1 44 MLD through 150 mm to 900 mm DI K9 pipeline 1 12308.20 GoB Structure loss (significant loss of temporary structure) for 1 shop anticipated.
+EMP provisions related to access provision need to be followed by the contractor for 8 houses among the 18 likely to be affected by access disruption alone.
+Of the 18, 10 houses are likely to face structure loss as they will also be required to shift 1 wall backwards, on average by 1 meter (for which space is available), and affected persons in such households are likely to face temporary income loss during the days of reorganization/reconstruction (estimated as 3 days each) and will incur labour cost (2 days each) to shift.
+Compensation for such losses is budgeted in resettlement plan cost None Clear Water Rising mains from CWR to OHTs via Bhola Nath pul railway crossing and Boshipur railway crossing (Southern side for 6 new and 1 44 MLD through 150 mm to 900 mm DI K9 pipeline 1 12308.20 GoB Structure loss (significant loss of temporary structure) for 1 shop anticipated.
 Potential damage to 1 temporary fence required to be shifted is possible.
 3 affected persons likely to face temporary income loss for a period of 3 days each: (a) 1 woman household head and owner of the affected shop made of bamboo, plastic None